aerospikerobertmarks/aerospike-client-python/BUILD.md

 You may need to either run the command with sudo, or alternatively specify a different location for the Lua system modules to be installed:

 	python setup.py install --force --lua-system-path=/path/to/lua

+### Troubleshooting OS X Installation
+Installing on OS X versions >= 10.11 , may cause a few additional errors to be generated.
+If the install command fails with an error similar to: `error: could not create '/usr/local/aerospike/lua': Permission denied` there are a couple of options:

+- Rerun the install command with the additional command line flags `--user --prefix=` *Note that there are no charcters after the '='.* This will cause the library to only be installed for the current user, and store the library's data files in a user specific location.
+- rerun the command with sudo.

 ### Lua System Modules